SRINIVAS-VG/Snake-Apple-Game/README.md

 Aim for a High Score: Try to achieve the highest possible score by eating as much food as you can without colliding with obstacles or the snake's body.

-Game Over: If the snake collides, the game ends, and a "Game Over" message will be displayed in the middle of the board.
+Game Over: If the snake collides, the game ends, and a "Game Over" message will be displayed in the middle of the board, and the "Score" is display at the bottom of the board.